-If your domain is pointed to our BasicDNS, BackupDNS or PremiumDNS systems, you can set up A, AAAA, CNAME, NS, SRV, TXT, URL Redirect, MX, MXE records from Namecheap's side.
+If your domain is pointed to our BasicDNS, BackupDNS (a legacy option) or PremiumDNS systems, you can set up A, AAAA, CNAME, NS, SRV, TXT, URL Redirect, MX, MXE, CAA records from Namecheap's side.

 If it is not using any of them, feel free to contact your DNS/hosting provider for assistance or switch your domain to them.
 It is important to note that NS and URL Redirect 301 record types are not supported by the BackupDNS system.

 An A record (Address record) allows you to associate a domain name or subdomain with an IP address (32-bit).

 This is how the record should be configured in your Namecheap account: Advanced DNS >the Host Records section:

 AAAA record (IPv6)

 An AAAA record is similar to an A record, but it allows you to point your domain to a 128-bit Ipv6 address.

 It is configured in the same way as an A record, but an AAAA Record should be selected under Type: